 Summer is winding down and it’s time to kick off Fall decorations!
 I love this time of year because there are so many decorating options around the house.
+It’s time to start thinking of holiday plants and flowers!

 For me, everything from the dining room centerpiece to the door wreath to the planter on the back deck gets rotated to plants and flowers that have that Fall look and feel.
 Bright yellows, dark oranges, and dusty browns, accentuated by a bit of green remind us that Autumn is upon us and the holidays are just around the corner.